coderwz/personal-website/src/_posts/everything-you-need-to-know-about-encoding.md

 title: Everything You Need To Know About Encoding
 author: Wen Zhu
 date: '2017-12-21'
-summary: Generally, there'no fundmental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.
+summary: Generally, there's no fundamental changes in ES6 in terms of `function` but a few minor improvements like parameters, introduction of arrow functions etc.
 tags: CS
 ---

-# Everything You Need To Know About Encoding

 ## What is encoding and why does it matter